Things New and Old

 It has always puzzled me why and who had formulated the formula - "Justification is by Grace alone, through Faith alone, in Christ alone."
 Why is there such a fascination with 'faith alone'?

-Scriptures declares quite the opposite: "Ye see then how that by works a man is justified, and NOT BY FAITH ONLY [ALONE]" James 2:24.
+Scriptures declare quite the opposite: "Ye see then how that by works a man is justified, and NOT BY FAITH ONLY [ALONE]" James 2:24.

-Scriptures declares quite plainly "NOT BY FAITH ALONE."
-However, very many - both the 'reformed' folks as well as the 'arminians' - insist to the contrary, i.e. 'BY FAITH ALONE.'
+Scriptures declare quite plainly "NOT BY FAITH ALONE."
+However, very many - both the 'reformed' folks as well as the 'Arminians' - insist to the contrary, i.e. 'BY FAITH ALONE.'
 Isn't it puzzling?
 Isn't something seriously wrong, somewhere!

 Is it alone or not alone?

-I have a simple mind, but a sound and consistent one, I hope, and see things in a logical and consistent manner.
+I have a simple mind, but a sound and consistent one, I hope, and see things logically and consistently.
 For example... consider the popular theological jargon...
 "Justification is by Grace alone, through Faith alone, in Christ alone."
-If justification is by God's free grace alone, then it most certainly cannot be by faith alone too in the same SENSE .
+If justification is by God's free grace alone, then it most certainly cannot be by faith alone too in the same SENSE.
 That's double talk at best!
 If it is by faith alone, then how could it be also by grace alone in the same sense?
-This manner of talking destroys the meaning of words, and hinders honest communication and understanding.
+This manner of talking destroys the meaning of words and hinders honest communication and understanding.
 It has to be one or the other.
-In the nature of the case, both 'alones' are MUTUALLY EXCLUSIVE, otherwise both are mutually contradicted, and rendered meaningless.
+Like the case, both 'alone' are MUTUALLY EXCLUSIVE, otherwise, both are mutually contradicted and rendered meaningless.
 These are too obvious even to be stated.
 The two 'alones' CANNOT possibly be in the same sense and still remain true at the same time.
-Common sense and sound mind require that.
+Common sense and a sound mind require that.
 Honesty and consistency would require one to say, 'Justification is by God's free grace AS WELL AS by faith' if that is what folks really want to convey.

 Let me just say that I have no sympathy for the RC's LIE that legal justification BEFORE GOD is by BOTH works AND faith.
 I must also state that I do not have any sympathy either for the populist LIE that legal justification BEFORE GOD is by faith alone.
 Both are lies of the Devil!